Myladi, Tamil Nadu

-Mylaudy is one of the town panchayats in Kanniyakumari district in the Indian state of Tamil Nadu.
+Myladi is one of the town panchayats in Kanniyakumari district in the Indian state of Tamil Nadu.
 It is a town rich in fields, mountains, rivers and natural resources.

 Before 1950, Mylaudy was part of South Travancore.
 Now it is in Kanniyakumari district of Tamil Nadu.

-It consist of Post office (Mylaudy Post office-629403), Aavin & Arokya Milk Stores, Weekly Vegetables Market (Wednesday & Saturday), Assistant Engineer of PWD office, TNEB Office (Junior Engineer in Tamil nadu Electricity Board Office, Mylaudy), Mylaudy Village Office, Cooperative Bank Mylaudy Branch, State Bank of India Mylaudy Branch, 3 ATM's (SBI, TMB, India one) Facilities and 4 Petrol Pump's (Indian Oil, Essar, HP, Bharat) Facilities also available.
+It consist of Post office (Mylaudy Post office-629403), Weekly Vegetables Market (Wednesday & Saturday), Assistant Engineer of PWD office, TNEB Office (Junior Engineer in Tamil nadu Electricity Board Office, Mylaudy), and Mylaudy Village Office among other facilities.